altocodenl/tagaway/readme.md

    - Body must be `{email: STRING}` and `body.email` must be an email, otherwise a 400 is returned with body `{error: ...}`.

 ## Features

-### Todo alpha

-- Client
-   - New interface.

-### Todo beta

-- gotoB 2 & style
-   - > -1 instead of !== -1
-   - [], not `*`
-   - style, time, last
-   - navigation

-- Server
-   - ac;tools

-- Admin & deploy
-   - Manage payments.
-   - Favicon & icons.
-   - Report pictures.
-   - Security writeup: xss routes with user input (tags, eventually picture titles; image contents are left to browsers but images have to be valid as per imagemagick), cookie as signed token, CSRF prevented by sending cookie (not by headers, https://blog.appsecco.com/exploiting-csrf-on-json-endpoints-with-flash-and-redirects-681d4ad6b31b), s3 encryption, we encrypt the cookie only for distinguishing expired cookie from attack (https://hueniverse.com/on-securing-web-session-ids-b90f566b3786)

-- Account
-   - Account view
-   - Delete account.
-   - Change email & password.
-   - Export all data.
-   - Re-import your data (won't reset what you have. do it through the proper endpoints, change ids).
-   - Payment.
-   - Payment late: 2 week notice with download.
-   - Freeze me out.
-   - API tokens.
-   - Status & stats page.
-   - Languages.

-- Share
-   - Share/unshare with authorization & automatic email.
-   - Share/unshare tag with a link (takes you to special view even if you're logged in, with go back to my pictures).
-Query against it as well with tags that are in those too?
-   - Upload to shared tag.
-   - Tags with same name (local vs shared, put a @).
-   - QR code to share.

-- Upload
-   - Client-side hashes for fast duplicate elimination.
-   - Client-side hashes to avoid deleted pictures on folder upload mode (with override).
-   - Folder upload on Android & mobile.

-- Organize
-   - Hidden tags.
-   - Mobile/tablet view.
-   - Add colors to tags.
-   - Show dates in upload mode.
-   - Smaller level of scale to go faster
-   - Upload video.
-   - Add title (based on title of pic but optional)
-   - Enable GPS detection.
-   - Create tag that groups tags (can also have pictures directly assigned).
-   - Create group that groups people.
-   - Filters.
-   - Themes for the interface.
-   - Set date manually?
-   - Order pictures within tag?
-Set priorities!
-Manual order mode.

-### Done

-- Upload
-   - Allow only jpeg & png.
-   - Auto thumbnail generation.
-   - Server-side encryption.
-   - See progress when uploading files, using a progress bar.
-   - Ignore images that already were uploaded (by hash check).
-   - Upload more files while uploading files.
-   - Allow to go back to browse while files are being uploaded in the background.
-   - Retry on error.
-   - Add one or more tags to a certain upload batch.

-- Carrousel
-   - Full screen viewing.
-   - Use etags to save bandwidth.
-   - Carrousel with wrap-around and preloading of the next picture.
-   - Show date & tags.

-- Organize
-   - Multiple selection with shift & ctrl.
-   - Tag/untag.
-   - Delete pictures.
-   - Sort by newest, oldest & upload date.
-   - Autocomplete tags when searching.
-   - Allow for more than one tag to be searched at the same time.
-   - See number of tags & date below each picture.
-   - Rotate pictures.
-   - Select all pictures in query even if they were not loaded.
-   - Consider 1900-2100 as automatic tags for search.
-   - Refresh list of pictures if there's an upload in the background.

-- Account
-   - Signup with invite.
-   - Login/logout.
-   - Recover/reset/change password.

-- Admin
-   - Metering requests, downloads & space stored.
-   - Block further uploads if storage limits are exceeded.
-   - Invites.
-   - Stats endpoint.

-### Features we may never implement

-- Share
-   - Comments.
-   - Share to social platforms.
-   - Serve images as hosting.
-   - Share certain tags only on shared pictures.
-   - Home pages.

 ## Client Data/State structure